-- ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ▶ Do not step on the entrance step until it has extended completely.
-There is a risk of injury! - ▶ Do not under any circumstances raise or lower persons or loads with the entrance step.
+- Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - Do not step on the entrance step until it has extended completely.
+There is a risk of injury! - Do not under any circumstances raise or lower persons or loads with the entrance step.

-- The rocker switch to operate the entrance step is installed on the bottom right in the area of the sliding door. - If the entrance step has not been properly retracted and locked into place, a warning tone is heard when the ignition is switched on.
+- ▷ The rocker switch to operate the entrance step is installed on the kitchenette, to the left of the sliding door. - If the entrance step has not been properly retracted and locked into place, a warning tone is heard when the ignition is switched on.